anapaulabtanaka/fracture_network_deepgen/README.md

 - Links and nodes for the graph generation with GraphRNN and DDPM
   - Filename: `Tsanfleuron_nodes.dat`
   - Filename: `Tsanfleuron_links.dat`

+- Fracture networks as graphs for the graph generation with GraphRNN and DDPM
+  - Filename: `tsan_largest_cc.pickle`
+  - Filename: `tsansimple_largest_cc.pickle`
+  - Filename: `3dtsan.pickle`

 ## Deep graph generation